7 top tips for low-light photography

 The aperture setting affects more than just the exposure, though.
 A wide aperture also results in a shallow depth of field – that is, at a low f-number, only a narrow slice of the scene will be in sharp focus.
 This might be ideal if you're shooting pre-dawn portraits and want a pleasingly-blurred background, but if you want to capture the special nuances of a cityscape at dusk, for example, then using a narrower aperture (higher f-number) would produce greater depth of field, so that more of the scene will be in focus.
 For a good exposure, you would then need to try using a slower shutter speed.

 Naturally, some lenses have a wider or 'faster' aperture than others.
-Excellent compact options for EOS R System full-frame mirrorless cameras such as the Canon EOS R6 and EOS RP include the Canon RF 35mm F1.8 MACRO IS STM, a great pick for wide-angle shots of night-time cityscapes and other low-light scenes.
-The Canon RF 50mm F1.8 STM gives a more standard perspective (similar to the human eye) and is ideal for candid street photography scenes shot at night, while the longer telephoto reach of the Canon RF 85mm F2 MACRO IS STM makes it superb for low-light portraiture.
+Excellent compact options for EOS R System mirrorless cameras include the Canon RF 24mm F1.8 MACRO IS STM and the RF 16mm F2.8 STM for wide-angle shots of night-time cityscapes and other low-light scenes.
+The Canon RF 50mm F1.8 STM gives a more standard perspective (similar to the human eye) and is ideal for candid street photography scenes shot at night, while the RF 28-70mm F2.8 IS STM provides versatility as a standard zoom for various low-light situations.

 2. Increase the ISO setting for greater light sensitivity